 Registration for Visiting Students

-Visiting Students or Graduates Taking an Undergraduate Course
+Visiting Students or College Graduates Taking an Undergraduate Course

 Upon receiving your registration and payment, the Office of Summer Session will register you for the course(s) you have selected.
 If there are any problems, you will be contacted via email or telephone.
-You can expect to receive an ID card and information packet at your permanent address in 10-14 days after our receipt of your registration.
+You can expect to receive confirmation within 10-14 days after our receipt of your registration.

 Students not matriculated at any institution may be asked to present evidence that they can do satisfactory course work to obtain approval of the dean of the Summer Session in order to register.